-Wolfgang Garn worked as Programme director of Business Analytics and Acting Head of the Business Transformation Department at the University of Surrey.
-His research interests are in the area of Operations Research and Business Analytics.
-Currently he is working on the modernisation, optimisation and simulation of processes within a delivery service company.
-Formerly a Management Scientist at Telekom Austria in the Department of Operations Research.
-His duties entailed Network Optimisations, Transportation, Market Analysis amongst others.
-One of his major achievements was a nationwide transition strategy from a copper to a fibre network.
-At the Defence Technology Centre (DTC) he worked on Agent and Decision Support Systems for MoD funded research.
-One of the outcomes enabled autonomous agents to evaluate and act on military effects using Artificial Intelligence.
-His role as Senior Scientist and Project Manager for Eurobios involved him with key clients such as Serco, Biffa, Unilever, DHL and BP.
-In this context solutions for environmental and delivery services were implemented.
-He is the CEO and founder of Smartana, which offers SMART Analytics solutions and consulting services to businesses.
-He is a member of the Institute for Operations Research and Management Sciences, and the Society for Modeling & Simulation.
-He earned his PhD in Simulation and Optimisation of Telecommunication processes at the Vienna University of Technology, in the area of Technical Mathematics and Computer Science.
+I worked as Programme director of Business Analytics and Acting Head of the Business Transformation Department at the University of Surrey.
+My research interests are in the area of Applied Mathematics, Operational Research and Business Analytics.
+I worked on analytics solutions, optimisations and simulation of processes for several companies.
+Formerly I was a Mathematician at Telekom Austria in the Department of Operations Research.
+My duties entailed Network Optimisations, Transportation Modelling, and Market Analysis amongst others.
+One of my major achievements was a mathematical model for a nationwide transition strategy from a copper to a fibre network.
+At the Defence Technology Centre (DTC) I worked on Agent and Decision Support Systems for MoD funded research.
+One of the outcomes enabled autonomous Agents to evaluate and act on military effects using Artificial Intelligence (Bayesian Networks).
+My role as Senior Scientist and Project Manager for Eurobios involved me with key clients such as Serco, Biffa, Unilever, DHL and BP.
+In this context mathematical solutions for environmental and delivery services were implemented.
+I am the CEO and founder of Smartana, which offers SMART Analytics solutions and consulting services to businesses.
+I am/was a member of the Institute for Operations Research and Management Sciences, and the Society for Modelling & Simulation.
+I earned my PhD in Simulation and Optimisation of Telecommunication processes at the Vienna University of Technology, in the area of Technical Mathematics and Computer Science.

 Affiliations and memberships

 - Business Analytics such as optimisations and mathematical programming and modelling

 - Operational Research such as logistics, transportation, routing, scheduling